 Recently: Building on History

-More recently, the evolution of architectural techniques has propelled the construction of domes to new heights of popularity and versatility.
+More recently, the evolution of architectural techniques has propelled the construction of architectural domes.
 One significant advancement that has revolutionized dome construction is the invention of reinforced concrete slab construction.
 This breakthrough innovation has not only made domes more accessible but has also blurred the traditional distinction between the construction of domes and vaults.

 Reinforced concrete slabs offer architects and engineers unprecedented freedom to shape and curve structures in a myriad of ways.
 The inherent flexibility of this construction method allows for the creation of sweeping curves and complex geometries, enabling the realization of ambitious dome designs that were previously unimaginable.